 How you care for yourself both immediately following treatment and in your overall lifestyle can make an important difference.
 Here are few things you can do after your appointment to increase the benefits of your acupuncture treatment.

 It is important to rest.
 After acupuncture, you will want to avoid vigorous exercise or other strenuous activities.
+But here is a great workout that is suitable to do regularly after this treatment.
 While naps or spending the rest of the day in bed are not necessary afterward, you will want to take it easy.
 So, putting some thought into scheduling your treatments is helpful.